 How to Produce a True Full-Spectrum Product

-In order to produce a true full-spectrum product, the full profile of extracted bioactive compounds must be reintroduced back into the oil without compromising any aspect of the profile.
-This includes the total range of cannabis compounds while also removing unwanted components like chlorophyll, fats, lipids, etc. There are certain types of extracts where fats and lipids remain, which still produces a very potent product.
+In order to produce a true full-spectrum cannabis product, the full profile of extracted bioactive compounds must be reintroduced back into the oil without compromising any aspect of the profile.
+This includes the total range of cannabis compounds while also removing unwanted components like chlorophyll, fats, lipids, etc. There are certain types of extracts where fats and lipids remain, which still produce a very potent product.
 However full-spectrum extracts specifically remove these elements, keeping only what is desired.
 These extracts are designed for preserving the natural ratios of cannabinoids and terpenes while removing less favored components.

 “Think of the entourage effect in terms of synergy… It’s the concept of the whole being greater than the sum of its parts.”